themanyone/FindAImage/README.md

 ...
 ```

 We now have a nice web page of photos with AI-generated captions.
-Feel free to make correctios.
+Feel free to make corrections.
 Let's add some CSS to make the photo album look better.
 Insert `<link rel="stylesheet" href="album.css">` somewhere between the <head> and </head> tags.

 ```
 <!DOCTYPE html>